bayankaran/MC-City/README.md

 In other words, the harness and classes are there, but it will not create the Swagger magic.

-About Unit Tests.
+About Unit Tests...
-We can use some library like Mockito to write unit tests for controller/services.
-But for this app, it will be an overkill.
-If there is an architectural decision to follow TDD, as a developer I can gladly follow instructions.

-So respectfully declining the invitation to 'test the living daylight'...

-There is an error check which looks if a line in the city.txt has a valid pair, it will skip that line and alert, for this app, its a better approach than a UNIT TEST failure.
+There is also an error check which looks if a line in the city.txt has a valid pair, it will skip that line and alert if its not valid, for this app, its a better approach than a UNIT TEST failure if there is some typo in the file.

 ****IMPORTANT
 lombok.jar